 NAT can be used to facilitate scalable routing for multi-homed, multi-provider connectivity.
 For more on multi-homing, see Cisco: Enabling Enterprise Multihoming.

-For lots more information on NAT and related topics, check out the links on the next page.
+For lots more information on NAT and related topics, check out the links below.